Man Killed, Three Injured In Road Mishap In Sargodha - UrduPoint

 Man Killed, Three Injured In Road Mishap In Sargodha

-A man was killed while three others were suffered injuries in road accident in Phularwan police limits on Friday
+A man was killed while three others suffered injuries in a road accident in Phularwan police limits on Friday

-SARGODHA, (UrduPoint / Pakistan Point News - 5th Jul, 2019 ) -: A man was killed while three others were suffered injuries in road accident in Phularwan police limits on Friday.

-Police said on Friday that Muhammad Amjad r/o phularwan along with three farmers was travelling on a cart on Gujrat-Sargodha road when a speeding driven dumper hit their cart near Dhoori village.
+Police said that Muhammad Amjad along with three farmers was travelling on a cart on Gujrat-Sargodha road when a speedily driven dumper hit their cart near Dhoori village.

 However,the accused driver managed to escape.